Having your say about care and health services

 Derbyshire Healthcare NHS Foundation Trust (DHCFT) - If you or the person you look after use services run by DHCFT (including mental health and learning disability services), you can find out how to get involved and have your say on their website.
 They offer involvement forums, events, Trust membership and more.

-NHS Choices has listings of local care and support services - the website has a 'Trip Advisor' style feature you can leave compliments or comments about a service you've used.
+The NHS website has listings of local care and support services - the website has a 'Trip Advisor' style feature you can leave compliments or comments about a service you've used.
 It's also helpful to see what experiences other people have had with services.

 Derbyshire Parent Carer Voice is a charity which is has been set up to help parents have a say in how services for children in Derbyshire are run.